-- Use salutations until you have had enough exchanges that the introduction is redundant - Never omit them for formal letters - Do not use txt-speak (e.g. "How R U?") - Short forms like "brb", "afk" etc. are a grey area - Using "haha" or "lol" sounds sarcastic/stupid - Use smilies sparingly ;-) - Useful to break ice, but not for formal communiques - Putting "smile" in text at the end of a line makes you sound super creepy
+- Use salutations until you have had enough exchanges that the introduction is redundant

+Never omit them for formal letters - Do not use txt-speak (e.g. "How R U?")
+Short forms like "brb", "afk" etc. are a grey area - Using "haha" or "lol" sounds sarcastic/stupid - Use smilles sparingly ;-) - Useful to break ice, but not for formal communiques - Also, just putting the word "smile" in text at the end of a line makes you sound super creepy... o_o